 The Children’s Museum of La Crosse welcomes 70,000+ visitors per year from a 75-mile radius of La Crosse and beyond.
-The Museum and its exhibits are targeted to children aged 1-12 and their adult companions.
-Since opening day, over 900,000 people have explored and enjoyed the Museum’s three floors of hands-on exhibits and related programming.
+The Museum and its exhibits are targeted to children aged 1-10 and their adult companions.
+Since opening day, over 1 million people have explored and enjoyed the Museum’s three floors of hands-on exhibits and related programming.

-The Children’s Museum earns 70% of the annual operating budget through admissions and other fees.
-The other 30% is generated by donations, grants and special events.
+The Children’s Museum earns over half of the annual operating budget through admissions and other fees.
+The remaining is generated by donations, grants and special events.
 The Museum receives no United Way or state, local or federal Government funding.